New Concurrent Order Maintenance Data Structure

 \section{Introduction}

-The well-know \emph{Order-Maintenance} (OM) data structure \cite{dietz1987two,bender2002two,utterback2016provably} maintains a total order of unique items in an order list, denoted as $\od$, by following three operations: \begin{itemize}[leftmargin=*] \item $\texttt{Order}(x, y)$: determine if $x$ precedes $y$ in the ordered list $\od$, supposing both $x$ and $y$ are in $\od$. \item $\texttt{Insert}(x, y)$: insert a new item $y$ after $x$ in the ordered list $\od$, supposing $x$ is in $\od$ and $y$ is not in $\od$. \item $\texttt{Delete}(x)$: delete $x$ from the ordered list $\od$, supposing $x$ is in $\od$. \end{itemize}
+The well-known \emph{Order-Maintenance} (OM) data structure \cite{dietz1987two,bender2002two,utterback2016provably} maintains a total order of unique items in an order list, denoted as $\od$, by following three operations: \begin{itemize} \item $\texttt{Order}(x, y)$: determine if $x$ precedes $y$ in the ordered list $\od$, denoted as $x \preceq y$, supposing both $x$ and $y$ are in $\od$. \item $\texttt{Insert}(x, y)$: insert a new item $y$ after $x$ in the ordered list $\od$, supposing $x$ is in $\od$ and $y$ is not in $\od$. \item $\texttt{Delete}(x)$: delete $x$ from the ordered list $\od$, supposing $x$ is in $\od$. \end{itemize}